Mod Details

 • All the amazing modders making custom weapons and equipment for SPT.
 They drove me to do this.
 This is their fault.

 • The heralds of the apocalypse.
-I mean, Copilot, Chat GPT, and Grok sacrifice ; For helping me boil down my insanely over complicated approach to this mod into much more organized and condensed steps.
+I mean, Copilot, Chat GPT, and Grok ; For helping me boil down my insanely over complicated approach to this mod into much more organized and condensed steps.
 I feel like I lost a bit in the process, but hey…

 7d7.gif